lolawin3/Kubernetes-sample-templates/README.md

 # Kubernetes-sample-templates
-Some sample code for an apache and sql application
+Some sample code for an apache and sql application deployed in a kubernetes cluster